 How to troubleshoot a child theme in WordPress

-At some point, you may come across errors while working with a child theme.
-Here’s how to troubleshoot the most common ones.
+At some point, you might encounter issues when you create a child theme and manage them.
+Here’s how to troubleshoot the most common problems.

 Error #1: The child theme fails to override the parent theme